AmiranRogava/Books_API/README.md

 ## API Endpoints

 ### Authentication
+# NOTE: ! you should remove @admin_check in order to create super admin and then put it back to use that admin
 - **POST /auth**: Register a new user (Admin only).
     - Requires username, password, and role in the request body.
     - Only admin users can register new users.